provenance-io/provenance/x/exchange/spec/01_concepts.md

 They can also be set by the market after the order has been created using the [MarketSetOrderExternalID](03_messages.md#marketsetorderexternalid) endpoint.

 Each external id is unique inside a market.
-That is, two orders in the same market cannot have the same external id, but two orders in different markets **can** have the same external id.
+I.e. two orders in the same market cannot have the same external id, but two orders in different markets **can** have the same external id.
 An attempt (by a user) to create an order with a duplicate external id, will fail.
 An attempt (by a market) to change an order's external id to one already in use, will fail.

 The external ids are optional, so it's possible that multiple orders in a market have an empty string for the external id.
 Orders with external ids can be looked up using the [GetOrderByExternalID](05_queries.md#getorderbyexternalid) query (as well as the other order queries).

+External ids are limited to 100 characters.

 ## Fees

 Markets dictate the minimum required fees.
 It's possible to pay more than the required fees, but not less.

-The exchange dictates a portion of those fees that are collected by the blockchain (from the markets) and distributed similar to gas fees.
+A portion of the fees that a market collects are sent to the blockchain and distributed similar to gas fees.
+This portion is dictated by the exchange module in its [params](06_params.md).

 There are three types of fees: